Pommy Arrives in Australia: Production

 There had been comic shorts made in Australia prior to this movie, such as Percy Gets a Job (1912) but this was the first feature-length comedy.
 Longford later went on to make the comedy short Ma Hogan's New Boarder.

 Reception

 The film only had a short run in cinemas and is among Longford's least known works.

+The film appeared on a bill with two supporting Australian films Christmas in Australia and Whaling in Jervis Bay.